 Grimm’s Snow White was another contender from the US low-budget production company The Asylum, creator of a great many mockbusters, including the likes of their own cheap versions of War of the Worlds (2005), Journey to the Center of the Earth (2008), Sherlock Holmes (2009), 3 Musketeers (2011), Hansel and Gretel (2013), Jack the Giant Killer (2013), Hercules Reborn (2014), Sleeping Beauty (2014) and King Arthur and the Knights of the Round Table (2017), and the copycat titles such as The Da Vinci Treasure (2006), Snakes on a Train (2006), AVH: Alien vs Hunter (2007), The Hitchhiker (2007), I Am Omega (2007), Transmorphers (2007), Allan Quatermain and the Temple of Skulls (2008), The Day the Earth Stopped (2008), 100 Million B.C.
 (2008), The 18 Year Old Virgin (2009), Almighty Thor (2011), Battle of Los Angeles (2011) and Age of the Hobbits (2012).

 The Asylum’s films are always timed to come out at the same time as their more famous soundalike counterpart and capitalise on the advertising campaign to fool people into thinking they are seeing the other film.
 Grimm’s Snow White was released two weeks before Mirror Mirror.
-The Asylum went on to make several other fairytale adaptations that went into release at the same time as various others amongst the early-2010s fad for adult fairytale retelings, including Hansel & Gretel (2013), Jack the Giant Killer (2013) and Sleeping Beauty (2014) and Little Dead Rotting Hood (2016).
+The Asylum went on to make several other fairytale adaptations that went into release at the same time as various others amongst the early-2010s fad for adult fairytale retelings, including Hansel & Gretel (2013), Jack the Giant Killer (2013), Sleeping Beauty (2014) and Little Dead Rotting Hood (2016).

 In many ways, Grimm’s Snow White is a more authentic version of the fairytale than either of the other two film versions of 2012.
 The other films alter the original in various ways – Mirror Mirror gave everything a bizarrely campy interpretation, while Snow White and the Huntsman tried to turn it into an epic fantasy adventure.
 By comparison, Grimm’s Snow White conducts a more traditional telling.
 Like Mirror Mirror, we get the addition of a love triangle between Snow White, The Queen and Prince Charming where he and Snow White fall for one another and the Queen wants to dispose of her and marry him for political convenience, using magic to manipulate his feelings.